buddhist-uni/buddhist-uni.github.io/_content/av/we-lived-happily-during-the-war_kaminsky-ilya.md

 > around my bed America
 was falling: invisible house by invisible house...

 For more about this famous poem, you can also hear [Pádraig Ó Tuama's take on it in *Poetry Unbound*](https://onbeing.org/programs/ilya-kaminsky-we-lived-happily-during-the-war/){:target="_blank" ga-event-value="0.5"}.
-(I particular appreciate the way he reads the final lines of the poem).
+(I particularly appreciate the way he reads the final lines of the poem).